-Does the FDA establish collaborative communities?
+Q: Does the FDA establish collaborative communities?

-Answer: No. The FDA does not establish, manage, or control collaborative communities.
+A: No. The FDA does not establish, manage, or control collaborative communities.
 As such, the FDA does not decide the membership, schedule meetings or set agendas, or control the community's operations.
 Collaborative communities can exist without the FDA's participation.

-What roles can FDA staff assume in a collaborative community?
+Q: What roles can FDA staff assume in a collaborative community?

-Answer: An FDA staff member can participate as a member of a collaborative community in a manner similar to that of other members.
+A: An FDA staff member can participate as a member of a collaborative community in a manner similar to that of other members.
 However, an FDA staff member cannot chair or convene the collaborative community.
 FDA staff members may participate in workstreams, as well as lend a regulatory perspective to discussions.

-Are collaborative communities an alternative to standards, federal advisory committees, or other established regulatory processes?
+Q: Are collaborative communities an alternative to standards, federal advisory committees, or other established regulatory processes?

-Answer.
-No. Collaborative communities do not replace established regulatory mechanisms.
+A: No. Collaborative communities do not replace established regulatory mechanisms.
 The FDA will follow good guidance practices, ethics, standards, and other existing process for conducting its business.
 The FDA's participation in collaborative communities must comport with these existing obligations.
 A collaborative community is not a federal advisory committee.
 For more information on the FDA's advisory committees, see About Advisory Committees.